-Battle of the Whispering Wood
+Battle in the Whispering Wood

-|Battle of the Whispering Wood|
+|Battle in the Whispering Wood|

 |Conflict||War of the Five Kings|